aleexnager/Linux-autoUpdate/README.md

 ```
 If everything works properly, you can now choose between the 4 different options to fully automate your updates.
 Each option works slightly different.
 ### 1. /etc/init.d folder
 The program will execute when your machine starts.
-You will need to move both the script and the config.cfg file to /etc/init.d
+You will need to move both the script and config.cfg to a `.conf` file like `/etc/init.d`.
 ### 2. .bashrc file
 The program will execute everytime you open a bash terminal.
 You can have both the script and the config.cfg file where ever you want but always together.
 Inside the .bashrc file you can just write; `cd path/to/script/ && ./autoUpdate.sh`.
 If you move the script and the config.cfg to the same folder as .bashrc you can simply write; `./autoUpdate.sh` at the end of the .bashrc file.